-We have entered into a credit facility with Royal Bank of Canada, as administrative agent and collateral agent, and the lenders party thereto.
-The credit facility provides a maximum commitment of \$500,000,000 and has a maturity date of March 31, 2020.
-Borrowings under the credit facility are secured by various mortgages of oil and natural gas properties that we own as well as various security and pledge agreements among the Partnership and certain of its subsidiaries and the administrative agent.
+We have entered into a Credit Agreement with Royal Bank of Canada, as administrative agent and collateral agent, and the lenders party thereto.
+The Credit Agreement provides a maximum commitment of \$500,000,000 and has a maturity date of March 31, 2020.
+Borrowings under the Credit Agreement are secured by various mortgages of oil and natural gas properties that we own as well as various security and pledge agreements among the Partnership and certain of its subsidiaries and the administrative agent.

-The amount available for borrowing at any one time under the credit facility is limited to the borrowing base for our oil and natural gas properties and our midstream assets.
-Borrowings under the credit facility are available for direct investment in oil and gas properties, acquisitions, and working capital and general business purposes.
-The credit facility has a sub-limit of \$15,000,000 which may be used for the issuance of letters of credit.
-The initial borrowing base under the credit facility was \$200,000,000.
+The amount available for borrowing at any one time under the Credit Agreement is limited to the borrowing base for our midstream assets and our oil and natural gas.
+Borrowings under the Credit Agreement are available for direct investment in oil and natural gas properties, acquisitions, and working capital and general business purposes.
+The Credit Agreement has a sub-limit of \$15,000,000 which may be used for the issuance of letters of credit.
+The initial borrowing base under the Credit Agreement was \$200,000,000.
 The borrowing base for the credit available for the upstream oil and gas properties is re-determined semi-annually in the second and fourth quarters of the year, and may be re-determined at our request more frequently and by the lenders, in their sole discretion, based on reserve reports as prepared by petroleum engineers, using, among other things, the oil and natural gas pricing prevailing at such time.
-The borrowing base for the credit available for our midstream properties is equal to the rolling four quarter EBITDA of our midstream operations multiplied by 5.0 initially, 4.75 for the second full quarter after the acquisition of the Catarina gathering system and 4.5 thereafter.
+The borrowing base for the credit available for distributions received from joint ventures multiplied by 5.0 initially, 4.75 for the second full quarter after the acquisition of the Western Catarina gathering system and 4.5 thereafter.
 Outstanding borrowings in excess of our borrowing base must be repaid or we must pledge other oil and natural gas properties as additional collateral.
-We may elect to pay any borrowing base deficiency in three equal monthly installments such that the deficiency is eliminated in a period of three months.
+We may elect to pay any borrowing base to repaid or we must pledge other oil and natural gas properties as additional collateral.
+We may elect to pay any borrowing base to base deficiency in three equal monthly installments such that the deficiency is eliminated in a period of three months.
 Any increase in our borrowing base must be approved by all of the lenders.

-At our election, interest for borrowings under the credit facility are determined by reference to (i) the London interbank rate ("LIBOR") plus an applicable margin between 1.75% and 2.75% per annum based on utilization or (ii) a domestic bank rate ("ABR") plus an applicable margin between 0.75% and 1.75% per annum based on utilization plus (iii) a commitment fee between 0.375% and 0.500% per annum based on the unutilized borrowing base.
+At our election, interest for borrowings under the Credit Agreement are determined by reference to (i) the London interbank rate ("LIBOR") plus an applicable margin between 2.25% and 3.25% per annum based on utilization or (ii) a domestic bank rate ("ABR") plus an applicable margin between 1.25% and 2.25% per annum based on utilization plus

+(iii) a commitment fee of 0.500% per annum based on the unutilized borrowing base.
 Interest on the borrowings for ABR loans and the commitment fee are generally payable quarterly.
 Interest on the borrowings for LIBOR loans are generally payable at the applicable maturity date.

-The credit facility contains various covenants that limit, among other things, our ability to incur certain indebtedness, grant certain liens, merge or consolidate, sell all or substantially all of our assets, make certain loans, acquisitions, capital expenditures and investments, and pay distributions.
+The Credit Agreement contains various covenants that limit, among other things, our ability to incur certain indebtedness, grant certain liens, merge or consolidate, sell all or substantially all of our assets, make certain loans, Acquisitions, capital expenditures and investments, and pay distributions.